gbmhunter/blog/content/programming/signal-processing/digital-filters/_index.md

     \( f_s \) is the sample frequency in the continuous time-domain, in \(Hz\) (or \(samples/second\))<br />
 </p>

-### A Comparison Of The Popular Windows

-All the windows shown below are centered windows (and not left-aligned).
-The window sample weights are normalized to 1.

-The frequency responses can be found by extending the window waveform with 0's, and then performing an FFT on the waveform.
-The resultant frequency domain waveform will be the frequency response of the window.
-This works because **a moving window is mathematically equivalent to a convolution, and convolution in the time domain is multiplication in the frequency domain**.
-Hence your input signal in the frequency domain will be multiplied by FFT of the window.

-{{% figure src="window-comparison-shapes.png" width="600px" caption="A comparison of the popular window shapes for moving average filters." %}}

-And a comparison of the frequency responses of these windows is shown below:

-{{% figure src="window-comparison-shapes.png" width="600px" caption="The frequency responses of the popular window shapes shown above, normalized w.r.t to the sampling frequency fs." %}}

 ### External Resources